-Neal Katz has been making Jewish and folk music for over twenty years.
+Neal Katz has been making Jewish and folk music for over twenty five years.
 Originally from Virginia Beach, VA, Neal grew up in the youth groups and summer camps of the Reform Movement and has song-led for three summers in Israel working with teen Israel trips.
 Also, he has led music for numerous youth group conclaves and congregational services, b'nai mitzvah, Sunday School programs, and retreats around the East Coast, Midwest, and the South.
 In addition to three summers as the student rabbi and song-leader at Camp Ben Frankel in Carbondale, IL, Neal song-led for a Progressive Jewish Summer camp in the Former Soviet Union in the summer of 1999.

 His debut album “Who Am I?” was released in 2002 with great success.
 From that CD, the song “Or Chadash” was included on the NFTY 2005 Ruach CD and it appeared in the Manginot 2 songbook.
 Neal’s “Oseh Shalom” was included in the Shabbat Anthology 3 CD and book.
 In addition, many of Neal’s songs have been incorporated into the music lists at Jewish camps, congregations, and youth groups.

 His second album of Jewish music was titled “Strength in Numbers” and was released in Fall 2006.
 Neal was honored to work with famed producer and multi-instrumentalist Josh Nelson on this incredible follow-up CD.
-“Strength in Numbers” includes the voices of fellow Jewish musicians including Rick Recht, Robbi Sherwin, Stacy Beyer, Jon Nelson, and Jenny Parks.

-In his quest to promote his fellow local artists, Neal produced a compilation CD in 2007 of East Texas singer/songwriters that benefitted a social-service agency in Tyler, TX called PATH.
+In his quest to promote his fellow local artists, Neal produced a compilation CD in 2007 of East Texas singer/songwriters that benefited a social-service agency in Tyler, TX called PATH.
 He produced a follow-up CD for PATH of East Texas jazz ensembles, called PATH Notes.

 In 2010, Neal was chosen as a finalist for the Kerrville Folk Festival's New Folk Concerts.